swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 Converting from one integer type to another is performed using the concept of the 'maximum width integer' (see `MaxInt`), which is an artificial limitation.
-The very existence of `MaxInt` makes it unclear what to do, should someone implement `Int256`, for example.
+The very existence of `MaxInt` makes it unclear what to do should someone implement `Int256`, for example.

 Another annoying problem is the inability to use integers of different types in